Applying to RCCD

 What Do I Do?

-Submit an application online by clicking here.
+Submit an application online.
 Applications are processed within 24 hours (weekends & holidays excluded).
 You will receive an email confirmation that your application has been submitted.

 You will receive another email within 48 hours with your RCCD Student ID Number, WebAdvisor Username and RCCD email address (weekends & holidays excluded).